-1st On-Campus Session: Introduction to scientific research, Relevance of analytical thinking, building research questions

-2^{nd} On-Campus Session: Presenting research topic to colleagues, Discussing and refining research question, Coaching on research question

-3rd On-Campus Session: Science Slam

-According to semester schedule

-Attendance at all the on-campus blocks is mandatory.

-- 1. Analysis of High-Quality Papers (Individual Work: 20%) - 2.
-Analysis of Questionable Research Papers (Individual Work: 30%) - 3.
-Open Science Framework Pre-Registration (Group Work: 30%) - 4.
-Open research data project (Individual Work: 20%)

-Learning Cycle 1: Analysis of High-Quality Papers (Graded)

-Learning Cycle 2: Analysis of Questionable Research Papers (Graded)

-Learning Cycle 3: Research Question (not graded)

-Learning Cycle 4: Group Research Question) (not graded)

-Learning Cycle 5: OSF Preregistration (Graded)

-Learning Cycle 6: Open Data Work (Graded)

-Aids for written examination

-No written exam
+Contact lessons 1 st On-Campus Session: Introduction to scientific research, building research questions and the scientific topics addressed at the institutes of the BFH 2 nd On-Campus Session: Presenting literature findings to colleagues, Discussing and defining research question, Coaching on research question 3 rd On-Campus Session: Science Slam According to semester schedule (Moodle) Attendance requirement Attendance during the on-campus blocks and all live case sessions including all the live case presentations.
+Proof of competence 1.
+Individual written discussion of research philosophy and approach (20%) 2.
+Individual literature review project (30%) 3.
+Group Open Science Framework Pre-Registration (30%) 4.
+Individual Open research data project (20%) Learning Cycle 1: Literature Review (Graded) Learning Cycle 2: Research Philosophy (Graded) Learning Cycle 3: Research Question (not graded) Learning Cycle 4: Group Research Question) (not graded) Learning Cycle 5: OSF Preregistration (graded) Learning Cycle 6: Open Data Work (graded) Aids for written examination No written exam framework pre-registration.

+Grade worse than 3.5: New individual literature review project and new individual open science be achieved for a given assignment.

-Grade 3.5: student may approach the lecturer to define the conditions (task and deadline) of the resubmission.
-In case of the re-submission a maximum grade of 4.0 can be achieved for a given assignment.
+In case of an 3.5, student may approach the lecturer to define the conditions (task and deadline) of the resubmission.
+In case of the re-submission of the same assignments a maximum grade of 4.0 can